By: Monica Hoss

 1. Notice the Small Signals Your Body Sends for Better Mental Health

 Your body often speaks before your minds catch up.
-Tension in the shoulders, a racing heartbeat, or shallow breathing may signal stress or anxiety.
-By practicing mindful observation of these signals, you can gain early insight into your mental health and take steps to care for your wellbeing before challenges escalate.
+Tension in shoulders, a racing heartbeat, or shallow breathing may signal stress or anxiety.
+By paying attention to your thoughts, emotions, and body signals, you can uncover patterns that improve your mental health and transform your everyday life.
+Take steps to care for your wellbeing and practice mindful observation of these signals, so will gain early insight into your mental health.

 2. Observe Your Inner Dialogue to Improve Wellbeing